mzwsInJjq/sentinel-2-acquisition-map/README.md

 ```

 ## Notes
-- Only the 'NOMINAL' layer of each KML is loaded by default.
 - The script is designed for Windows but should work on Linux/Mac with minor adjustments (ensure `curl` is available).
 - If you want to use this as a module, import as `import sentinel_2_acq` (not with dashes).